Tuesday, October 7, 2025

 Perhaps the most exciting thing about the run and road is the name "Polemic" itself.
 What is "Polemic?"
 And why is the stream named that?

-The word "polemic" isn't used much today, but sure was in the 1800s, particularly among settlers who liked to debate — a popular form of entertainment in the hills, especially where religion and politics were concerned.
+The word "polemic" isn't used much today, but it was prevalent in the 1800s, particularly among settlers who enjoyed debating — a popular form of entertainment in the hills, especially when it came to religion and politics.

 Advertisement